Year: 2013

 “The problem with feminism, I think the principal problem, is the cultivation of an attitude of victimization.
 Feminism tries to make women believe they are victims of an oppressive, male-dominated, patriarchal society.
 They wake up in the morning with a chip on their shoulder.”

 Ah how familiar that sounds.
 I think I saw versions of it several times on Twitter alone just in the past few hours.
-It’s “Sisterhood of the Oppressed” and “Professional Victims” all over again – or rather, the … Read the rest
+It’s “Sisterhood of the Oppressed” and “Professional Victims” all over again – or rather, the other way around, since Schlafly has been at this since the ’70s.

 In a village in Afghanistan what?
 Not a potluck.
 Not a Chatauqua lecture.
 Not a quilting bee.
 Not heartwarming stories of crotchety but lovable neighbors and mischievous but lovable children and the dogs who love them all.
 No, the other thing – staring eyes, a woman who dishonored the universe by running away with a man (while the man simply had a good time), a father who asked the local “religious leaders” for advice, a fatwa, a mob, a murder of a woman by her own father in front of that mob.

-The killing came after three religious leaders issued a fatwa that Halima should be killed publicly, after her father sought their advice about his daughter’s elopement.… Read the rest
+The killing came after three religious leaders issued a fatwa that Halima should be killed publicly, after her father sought their advice about his daughter’s elopement.

 Update: A helpful informant got curious and did a little digging on Vacula’s timeline and came up with…quite a lot of Vacual prodding me to go on his podcast, just since March 3 – less than two months.
 To wit: